Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Add-AzEnvironment.md

 ExtendedProperties                                : {}
 BatchEndpointResourceId                           :

-In this example we are creating a new Azure environment with sample endpoints using Add-AzureRmEnvironment, and then we are changing the value of the ActiveDirectoryEndpoint and GraphEndpoint attributes of the created environment using the cmdlet Set-AzureRmEnvironment.
+In this example we are creating a new Azure environment with sample endpoints using Add-AzEnvironment, and then we are changing the value of the ActiveDirectoryEndpoint and GraphEndpoint attributes of the created environment using the cmdlet Set-AzEnvironment.
 ```

 ## PARAMETERS